db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 These components are placed on the back of the PCB.

 Diodes must be oriented with the white band in the direction of the "arrow" symbol on the PCB.
-I typically tin one pad first, then pick up the diode with tweezers and move it into the melted solder and remove the soldering iron until it cools.
+I typically tin one pad first, then pick up the diode with tweezers and move it into the melted solder and remove the soldering iron until it cools, keeping some downward pressure on the diode so that it stays flat against the PCB.
 After one side is attached, come back and solder the other leg.

-The most efficient way I've found to do this for the entire board is to:
+Considering that you will be doing the same thing 30 times on each half of the board, the most efficient way I've found to do this for the entire board is to:
-1. tin 1 pad of every diode location on the PCB
+1. tin 1 pad of every diode location on the PCB with solder
-2. place the diodes down on the PCB next to the location they will be soldered, pointing in the correct direction
+2. place all the diodes down on the PCB next to the location they will be soldered, pointing in the correct direction
-3. go to each diode and solder the first pad according to the above process
+3. go to each diode and solder the first pad according to the process mentioned above
 4. come back to each of the diodes and solder the 2nd pad until they're all soldered on both pads
 5. take a careful look at each of the diodes to make sure you didn't miss any

 The hotswap switch sockets are the largest and easiest component to solder on the back of the PCB.
 They are installed on the back of the PCB facing up towards the front of the PCB, and when placed into the holes in the PCB, they will match the outline on the PCB silkscreen.
-Make sure they are all the way down flat on the PCB when soldering.
+Make sure they're completely flat on the PCB when soldering.
 To solder them on, heat the metal connector at the edge of the socket where it sits on top of the PCB pad, apply solder, and look for the solder to wick down to the PCB.
 You want a solid joint, since this may take some mechanical strain from switch installation and removal, so there's no need to be stingy with the solder on these joints.
+It helps to hold down the socket with some pressure from your tweezers while soldering the joints.

 ### Mill-Max sockets (optional)